Bluewate/war-build-docker/README.md

 # war-build-docker
+The contents of this work are:
+1) application war;
+2) Dockerfile ;
+3) Script shell;

-This work allow to deploye the simple application war in conteneur docker, the conteneur allow to create tomcat server, and deploye the application war under the folder webapps by using docker YAML
+when the conteneur is created the war was deploye on the conteneur under the folder webapp.
+The script shell juste to run and start the conteneur.